Giwan/mytoori-blog/src/posts/2018-01-05-vscode-debugging/2018-01-05-vscode-debugging.md

 path: "/vscode-debugging"
 date: "2018-01-05"
 author: "Giwan Persaud"
-title: "VSCode debugging"
+title: "Debugging with Visual Studio Code"
+summary: "A short write up of how debugging works with visual studio code"
 ---

-# Debugging with Visual Studio Code

-## Tags

--   Javascript
--   React
--   Chrome
--   VSCode

 VSCode has this nifty feature that allows breakpoints to be set in the editor while building the front-end in the chrome browser.